smarter-sh/community/contributors/guide/pull-requests.md

 # Before You Submit a Pull Request

 This guide is for contributors who already have a pull request to submit.
-If you're looking for information on setting up your developer environment and creating code to contribute to Kubernetes, see the [development guide](/contributors/devel/development.md).
+If you're looking for information on setting up your developer environment and creating code to contribute to Smarter, see the [development guide](/contributors/devel/development.md).

 First-time contributors should head to the [Contributor Guide](/contributors/guide/README.md) to get started.